In this article

 Iterable supports the following ESPs:

 Amazon Simple Email Service (SES), using a shared IP pool (Iterable's default email setup).
-Amazon SES is available for USDC-based and EDC-based Iterable projects.
-To learn how to set up Amazon SES, read Amazon Simple Email Service (SES) + Iterable Integration.
+Amazon SES is available for USDC-based and EDC-based Iterable.
+To learn how to set up Iterable's shared Amazon SES sender, continue reading this article.

 SparkPost - SparkPost is available for USDC-based and EDC-based Iterable projects.
 To learn how to set up SparkPost, read Integrating SparkPost with Iterable.